Free Google Translate API for Python. Translates totally free of charge.

 I eventually figure out a way to generate a ticket by reverse engineering on the obfuscated and minified code used by Google to generate such token, and implemented on the top of Python.
 However, this could be blocked at any time.

 To install, either use things like pip with the package “googletrans” or download the package and put the “googletrans” directory into your python path.
-Anyway, it is noteworthy that, this just requires two modules: requests and future.

 $ pip install googletrans